|Theatre||Film & Speaker Series|

 Union County Performing Arts Center

 Main Stage: 1601 Irving St., Rahway, 732-499-8226; Hamilton Stage: 360 Hamilton St., Rahway.
-Concerts, jazz, comedy, theater, film, family and children events are presented on the Main Stage in a 1,300 seat vintage 1920's auditorium, in a 50-seat Loft Theater or at the new Hamilton Stage, a 199-seat Main Stage and 60-seat Front Room Theater.
+Concerts, jazz, comedy, theater, film, family and children events are presented on the Main Stage in a 1,300 seat vintage 1920's auditorium, in a 50-seat Loft Theater or at the Hamilton Stage, a 199-seat Main Stage and 60-seat Front Room Theater.
 Student/sr. discounts.
 Summer theater camp for ages 5-15.
-Check website for added events, www.ucac.org.
-See Music & Dance for additional events.
+Check website for added events.
+See Music & Dance and Speaker & Film Series below for additional events.

 Franklin Twp.
 Municipal Complex, 475 DeMott Lane, Somerset, 732-873-2710.
-Community theater presents Main Stage, Black Box (adult themes), teen and children's productions Oct.-June.
+Community theater presents a year round season including Main Stage, Black Box (adult themes), playwrights series, and KidsVill productions for children and teens.
 Summer theater arts program; children's parties.

 Westfield Community Players